dmetivie/RobustMeans.jl/README.md

 u^\ast_{\mathrm{robust}} = \argmin_u \text{RobustMean}\left(\left\{(y_i - f(u, x_i))^2\right\}_{i\in [\![1, N]\!]}\right)
 ```

+> [!NOTE]
-Note that when $f$ is linear, you can use the dedicated package [RobustModels.jl](https://github.com/getzze/RobustModels.jl), which has many more robust estimators (but lacks some of the more theoretical ones written here and only applies to linear models).
+> Note that when $f$ is linear, you can use the dedicated package [RobustModels.jl](https://github.com/getzze/RobustModels.jl), which has many more robust estimators and a better interface.
+However, it does lack some of the more theoretical ones written here and most importantly it is currently limited to linear models.

 In the following example, we use the Minsker-Ndaoud robust estimator and $f$ is a $\mathrm{relu}$ function.
 We choose Minsker-Ndaoud because it is compatible with automatic differentiation.
 Note that Catoni/Huber should also be easily differentiable; for the MoM-based estimator, I am not sure...